Buddhism, in general, is called a dharma which

 Materialism” Buddhist author Chogyam Trungpa observes: “The

 Buddha was not a religious fanatic, attempting to act in accordance with some high ideal.
-He just dealt with
+He just dealt

-was sound and open…It is a question of what is sane to you, the really solid, sound, stable approach to
+teaching was sound and open…It is a question of what is sane to you, the really solid, sound, stable approach to

 Comparative religion scholar,